rldutch1/notes/docs/mysql.md

 		SELECT IF(score >= 100, "Good Job", score) AS score FROM exam_results;

-this will check if the value in the score column is 100 then print "Good Job".
+this will check if the value in the score column is 100 then print "Good Job" otherwise print the value of score.
 IF statements can also be nested:

 		SELECT IF(score >= 100, "Good Job", IF(score < 100, "You Failed!", score)) score FROM exam_results;